-Dear Coach: I’ve been on a gluten-free diet for about 2 months now, avoiding all wheat products faithfully.
-I really don’t feel any better.
-What do you think?
-Signed, Jill
+Dear Coach: I’ve been on a gluten-free diet for about 2 months now, faithfully avoiding all wheat products.
+I do feel a little better.
+What do you think, should I continue?
+Signed, Sandy

-If the healthy diet doesn’t work, rule out other causes of any gastrointestinal issues (such as an overgrowth of bacteria in the intestine, fructose or lactose intolerance, gastroparesis or pelvic floor dysfunction) before self-diagnosing and opting for a gluten-free diet.
+If the healthy diet doesn’t work, rule out other causes of any gastrointestinal issues (such as bacteria overgrowth in the intestine, fructose or lactose intolerance, gastroparesis or pelvic floor dysfunction) before self-diagnosing and opting for a gluten-free diet.
 Two-thirds of people who are sensitive to wheat have also been found to be sensitive to cow’s milk protein (and eggs to a slightly lesser extent).

 No current data suggests that the general public should avoid gluten.
 Just because some people have a peanut allergy does not mean everyone should avoid peanuts.
 Health professionals don’t want to see people on gluten-free diets unless absolutely necessary – the reason being that whole grains are health promoting; they reduce the risk of heart disease, cancer, diabetes, obesity and other chronic diseases.
 Whole grains can include brown rice, barley, oats, buckwheat, quinoa, rye, teff, wild rice and whole-wheat pasta.